umutphp/famous-bugs/README.md

 >
 > [ArsTechnica](https://arstechnica.com/information-technology/2008/12/30gb-zunes-prepare-for-new-year-by-locking-up/)

-On December 31, 2008 the thousands owners of Zune Player started reporting the player freezed.
+On December 31, 2008 many owners of Zune Player started reporting the player started freezing.
 The response from Microsoft was to wait until the next day and the freeze will be solved by itself.
 The reason was a simple loop causing infinite execution on leap years.
+A simple loop control statement which was coded without considiring the leap years caused this mess.

-Here is the problematic lopp;
+Here is the problematic loop;

 ```
 year = ORIGINYEAR;